Skip to content

 Ask your sales team

-Interview sales representatives or conduct surveys and ask if there are aspects of their jobs that should be automated.
+Interview your sales representatives or conduct surveys.
+Ask them if there are aspects of their jobs that should be automated.

 Read up on industry best practices

-A quick Google search will pull up dozens of articles about sales workflow automation and what can be automated.
-Ask peers what tasks they’re automating, how they do it, and the ROI.
+A quick Google search will pull up dozens of articles about sales workflow automation.
+Ask your peers what tasks they’re automating, how they do it, and the ROI from it.

 Review your sales tools’ automation features